 Pfizer’s revenue estimates

-Segment-wise expectations for 2Q16
+Segment-by-segment expectations for 1Q16

-Pfizer is divided into two businesses and three business segments:
+Pfizer’s business is divided into two businesses and three business segments: